SeraphRoy/SeraphRoy.github.io/_posts/2017-11-18-Garbage-Collection.md

 - Locality of reference
   - Things related are accessed together (for memory hierarchy performance)
   - No worse than program itself
-- Shot-lived cells can be reused as soon as they are reclaimed
+- Short-lived cells can be reused as soon as they are reclaimed
   - We don't have to wait until memory is exhausted to free cells
   - Immediate reuse generates fewer page faults for virtual memory
   - Update in place is possible